fluidattacks/makes/README.md

 Types:

 - makeTemplate (`function { ... } -> package`):
+    - local (`bool`): Optional.
+      Should we always build locally this step?
+      Thus effectively ignoring any configured binary caches.
+      Defaults to `true`.
     - name (`str`):
       Custom name to assign to the build step, be creative, it helps in debugging.
     - replace (`attrsOf strLike`): Optional.